ON CRAMOND ISLAND

-Please come and help the Cramond Association with a Litter Pick on Saturday 11 November at 12 noon.
+Please come and help the Cramond Association with a Litter Pick on Saturday 5 May at 11 am.
 Meet at the beginning of the causeway - suitable clothing and sturdy footwear are advisable.
 Gardening gloves and brooms would be useful.
 The local authority will provide black bags and litter picks.

 Contact Diana Hart, 0131 339 8285 if you are interested in helping.